Compact Brownian surfaces II. Orientable surfaces: Variants of the Cori--Vauquelin--Schaeffer bijection

 By construction, $\bigcup_{e\in\vec E(\bs)} I_e$ is equal to the set of corners of~$f_*$ and each extremity of these intervals is shared by exactly two such intervals.
 More precisely, the intervals~$I_e$, $e\in\vec E(\bs)$, with their last corner removed give a partition of the corners of~$f_*$.
 Applying the interval CVS construction $\CVS(\bm,\lambda; \{I_e, e\in\vec E(\bs)\})$ gives a natural decomposition of the quadrangulation $(\bq,v_*)=\CVS(\bm,\lambda;f_*)$ into submaps, whose study, starting in the next section, are the key to this work; see Figure~\ref{fig:decompq}.
 These submaps are called the \emph{elementary pieces} of $(\bq,v_*)$ and are of two types: the ones corresponding to half-edges of~$\vec B(\bs)$ are called \emph{(composite) slices} and the ones corresponding to half-edges of~$\vec I(\bs)$ are called \emph{quadrilaterals (with geodesic sides)}.
 They are not rooted and come with distinguished vertices on their boundaries that will be discussed later on.

-The elementary piece corresponding to the half-edge $e\in\vec E(\bs)$ is encoded by the part of the labeled map $(\bm,\lambda)$ corresponding to \begin{itemize} \item either the interval~$I_e$ if $e\in\vec B(\bs)$, \item or the union $I_e\cup I_{\bar e}$ if $e\in\vec I(\bs)$, where~$\bar e$ denotes the reverse of~$e$. \end{itemize} See Figure~\ref{fig:decompm}.
+The elementary piece corresponding to the half-edge $e\in\vec E(\bs)$ is encoded by the part of the labeled map $(\bm,\lambda)$ corresponding to \begin{itemize} \item either the interval~$I_e$ if $e\in\vec B(\bs)$, \item or the union $I_e\cup I_{\bar e}$ if $e\in\vec I(\bs)$, where~$\bar e$ denotes the reverse of~$e$. \end{itemize} These encoding parts are depicted on Figure~\ref{fig:decompm}.
 Note that, when $e\in\vec I(\bs)$, the elementary pieces corresponding to~$e$ and to its reverse~$\bar e$ are the same map; only the distinguished vertices on the boundary will differ (more precisely be given in a different order).
-We refer the reader to \cite[Section~3.4.1]{bettinelli14gbs} for more on this decomposition, keeping in mind that, in the latter reference, the maps are rooted and the root is encoded in the scheme, which essentially amounts in seeing the root of the map as an extra external vertex.
+We refer the reader to \cite[Section~3.4.1]{Bet16geo} for more on this decomposition, keeping in mind that, in the latter reference, the maps are rooted and the root is encoded in the scheme, which essentially amounts in seeing the root of the map as an extra external vertex.

 \paragraph{Finiteness of the number of schemes.} We will elaborate more on elementary pieces in the next two sections and end this one with a simple combinatorial lemma.
 We say that a map with holes is a \emph{scheme} if it has one internal face, all its external faces have a simple boundary and do not share a common incident edge, and all its internal vertices have degree~$3$ or more.